 However, aggregation also introduces certain complications.
 To cite a real example, vaccine data provided by the Centers for Disease Control and Prevention (CDC) exhibits large spikes in the vaccinated populations for several Virginia counties, and, in general, underestimates the vaccinated population when compared to the numbers tabulated by the Virginia Department of Health (VDH).
-Similar issues have led to the construction and utilization of alternative vaccination datasets [42].
-Data quality issues with clinical data have spurred skepticism about the application of Artificial Intelligence (AI)/Machine Learning (ML) methods to the COVID-19 pandemic, both among researchers and in the popular press [36, 50].
+Similar issues have led to the construction and utilization of alternative vaccination datasets [45].
+Data quality issues with clinical data have spurred skepticism about the application of Artificial Intelligence (AI)/Machine Learning (ML) methods to the COVID-19 pandemic, both among researchers and in the popular press [38, 53].
 Many of these issues are associated with the difficulties inherent in cleaning and aggregating data from a variety of (possibly inconsistent) sources.

 1.3.
-A synthetic dataset to develop and evaluate PETs.
-We propose a testbed dataset and an associated competition task for evaluating (i) the efficacy and (ii) the privacy of federated learning methods on dynamic social processes.
-This system will make use of synthetic populations (also known as digital twins, as described below) to simulate populations whose statistical and dynamical properties are similar to those of real populations.
-The testbed system will allow competitors to explore privacy-preserving federated learning approaches in a manner where no real person's data is exposed.
-Through the competition, we can develop and evaluate methods for producing policy-relevant modeling on real data.
+A synthetic pandemic dataset to develop and evaluate PETs.
+We have provided synthetic pandemic datasets and an associated competition task for evaluating (i) the efficacy and (ii) the privacy of federated learning methods on dynamic social processes for broader scientific use.
+A synthetic pandemic (also known as digital twins and described in Section 3) creates a realistic disease outbreak over a realistic physical proximity network (aka social contact network) simulate populations whose statistical and dynamical properties are similar to those of real populations.
+The synthetic pandemic will allow competitors to explore privacy-preserving federated learning approaches in a manner where no real person's data is exposed.
+Through the competition, one can develop and evaluate methods for producing policy-relevant modeling on real data.
 For subsequent public health emergencies, we will have validated privacy architectures and learning techniques that can be deployed quickly.